House of Assembly - Fifty-Fifth Parliament, First Session (55-1)

 The Hon.
 S.E.
 CLOSE: It is the first major indictable offence to be introduced into this act, and so it is to be specifically clear that this distinguishes from the others, which are minor indictable.

-Mr TEAGUE: Okay, so that is the reason then, that it is the first time, and now we have an undoubtedly major indictable offence that is now included in the act.
+Mr TEAGUE: So that is the reason then, that it is the first time, and now we have an undoubtedly major indictable offence that is now included in the act.
 We then look at the rest of the clause, and in particular subclause (3), where we see that subclause (3) provides for those alternative verdicts:

 If at the trial of a person for an offence against this section the trier of fact is not satisfied that the accused is guilty of the offence charged but is satisfied that the accused is guilty of a Category 1 offence, a Category 2 offence or a Category 3 offence, the trier of fact may bring a verdict that the accused is guilty of that offence if the proceedings for the offence charged commenced within the applicable limitation period for the lesser offence.